Campus Vote Initiative

 - The 2018 Citizens Project Voter Guide is also available online and can be found here, and has a video of a recent candidate forum on Youtube here.

-- The Colorado Springs Gazette has put together its own voting guide, which you can find here.
+- The Colorado Springs Gazette often puts together its own voting guide.

 - The Colorado Springs Independent endorsements are here.